Notexe/Portable-Chair/README.md

         -   This also means that your versions are fully compatible with Semantic Versioning, which improves the framework's ability to know how your mod has changed
     -   Your mod's manifest will be edited for you; you don't have to set anything up yourself
 -   Automatic formatting
-    -   Prettier is run on every release commit, and a pre-made configuration for it is included
+    -   Prettier is run before each commit, and a pre-made configuration for it is included
 -   LGPLv3 license
     -   Mods created with this template are permissively licensed; anyone can alter your mod, but they have to give credit and provide a list of what they have changed
 -   Automatic updating of `frameworkVersion`